haagahelia/ohke-teknologiat/01_docker/fullstack_dockerized_task/Manual_Installation_commands.md

 # Commands and settings used in manual installation of a Full-stack system

-* While dockerization / containerization of the system there are of course changes.
+* While dockerizing / containerizing the system there are of course changes to those.

-* Not all steps or users or installations are needed.
+* Not all steps or users or installations are needed at all.

 * On the other hand, e.g. separation of backend and DB to different containers instead of same server machine means the backend container must somehow connected